adnan-SM/TimelyTextView/README.md

 Intital commit for Animated TextView present in the Timely(Alarm) App.
 This is just an addition to the concept explained by Sriram Ramani here : http://sriramramani.wordpress.com/2013/10/14/number-tweening/

 I have just figured out missing bits & pieces and made a simple library out of it.
 Please thank Sriram if this helped you.
-Also please note I have been very busy and this was the work of just 2hrs on a lazy Monday afternoon, so there might be a few bugs.
+Also please note I have been very busy and this was the outcome  of just 2hrs of work on a lazy Monday afternoon, so there might be a few bugs.
 It would be great if anyone else wants to contribute and take this to the next level.
 Have a few ideas in mind already, feel free to get in touch and send Pull Requests.

 Usage :